SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/05-Subjects.md

 In those cases, we can use **observable like an event emitter** where we can control when a new **value is emitted**.

-We can do this with something which is called a **subject**, which inherits from the observable.
+We can do this with something called a **subject**, which inherits the observable.

 A **Subject** is a special type of **Observable** that can **cast values to multiple Observers**, as opposed to a single one.